xiph/rav1e/README.md

 rav1e has several optional features that can be enabled by passing --features to cargo test.
 Passing --all-features is discouraged.

-* nasm - enabled by default.
-When enabled, assembly is built for x86_64.
+* asm - enabled by default.
+When enabled, assembly is built for the platforms supporting it.
+It requires `nasm` on `x86_64`.

 ## Using the AOMAnalyzer